mohameddiopcodes/hello-mo-client/README.md

 # Hello Mo

-Send a message through the Ethereum blockchain.
-They will live there forever!
+Send me a message through the Ethereum blockchain.
+It will live [`here`](https://hello-mo-dapp.herokuapp.com/). forever!